darrenjennings/guuu.io/docs/_posts/beautiful-vue/data-reducer.md

 ability to change the button text, as the buttons will now be emojis
 :thumbsdown: :thumbsup:.
 They also would like a callback function, that triggers every time the counter is changed so they can make an XHR request to the voting API.
-They want the api to be flexible, because while they are using emojis now, they're really keen to eventually use in-house icons, so the content should be slotted to "future-proof" it.
+They want the component's api to be flexible because while they are using emojis now, they're really keen to eventually use in-house icons, so the content should be slotted to "future-proof" it.

 ```vue
 <Counter :max="10" :min="-10" @click="onVoteClick">